 - TPR – Communications

-* Pre-approved list of Pension Providers we administer for full management: NEST Pensions, The Peoples Pension, AVIVA, Legal & General, Smart Pensions, NOW: Pensions (Gateway), Royal London, Scottish Widows.
-If your pension provider is not on the pre-approved list it doesn’t mean we cannot assist, please call us to find out if your pension provider is known to us and what areas of the scheme we can support (e.g. Aegon, Zurich, Friends Life, Standard Life, Blue Sky, Welplan etc).
+* Pre-approved list of Pension Providers we administer for full management: NEST Pensions, The Peoples Pension, AVIVA, Legal & General, Smart Pensions, NOW: Pensions, Royal London and Scottish Widows.
+If your pension provider is not on the pre-approved list it doesn’t mean we cannot assist, please call us to find out if your pension provider is known to us and what areas of the scheme administration we can support.

-For new employers choosing a pension, setting it up and running the pension scheme can be a daunting prospect.
+We understand that choosing a pension scheme, setting it up and running the pension scheme can be a daunting prospect.
 Certain ongoing duties should be done in conjunction with payroll, which is why it makes perfect sense for payroll departments or outsourced payroll providers to manage the pension processes alongside payroll.

-If you are a new employer or looking at hiring your first member of staff, it is best to be prepared as your duties will apply from your employee’s start date (as from the 1st October 2017).
-At Biznus Payroll although we cannot provide financial advice on pension scheme selection and in-depth due diligence on a scheme suitability and durability.
-We do provide access to 5 main workplace pension providers directly including the much coveted Legal & General Worksave pension scheme which is only available via specific software, but it will be your responsible to research and undertake due-diligence to which of these schemes is suitable for your business.
+If you are a new employer or looking to hire your first staff member, it is best to be prepared as your duties will apply from your employee’s start date.
+At Biznus Payroll although we cannot provide regulated financial advice on a pension scheme and in-depth due diligence on scheme suitability and durability.
+We can help employers set up a qualifying scheme with 4 main workplace pension services providers directly including NEST, The Peoples Pension, Smart Pensions, and NOW Pensions, but it will be your responsibility as the employer to research and undertake due diligence to which of these schemes are best suited for your business.

-If you want a little more support and hand holding in selecting a suitable workplace pension then we have contacts with 3rd party advisers specialising in workplace pensions with fees starting as low as £450 +VAT providing a telephone consultations, due-diligence report with a selection of suitable pension schemes specific to your criteria from a comprehensive list of qualifying pension schemes on the market, just ask us for details.
+If you want a little more support and hand holding in selecting suitable workplace pension services then we have contacts with 3rd party regulated independent financial advisors specialising in workplace pension services, most will provide a telephone consultation, due-diligence report with a selection of suitable pension schemes specific to your criteria from a comprehensive list of qualifying pension schemes on the market, just ask us for details or take a look at our Partners page for Financial Advisers.

 Useful External Links: